cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Considerations

 Note that a channel upgrade handshake may never complete successfully if the in-flight packets cannot successfully be cleared.
-This can happen if the timeout value of a packet is too large, or an acknowledgment never arrives, or if there is a bug that makes acknowledging or timing out a packet impossible.
+This can happen if the timeout value of a packet is too large, or an acknowledgement never arrives, or if there is a bug that makes acknowledging or timing out a packet impossible.
 In these cases, some out-of-protocol mechanism (e.g. governance) must step in to clear the packets "manually" perhaps by forcefully clearing the packet commitments before restarting the upgrade handshake.

 ### Migrations